NOTICE: Department of State Personnel Security and Suitability Customer Service Center Phone Being Spoofed

 Who should I contact if I have questions about my background investigation?

-For assistance with background investigations being conducted by a federal agency other than the State Department, please contact that agency directly.
+For assistance with background investigations being conducted by a federal agency other than the Department of State, please contact that agency directly.

 If the position is a federal contracting position, contact your company’s facility security officer or human resources office.